aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 Enable governance in Aiven for Apache Kafka® to establish a secure and compliant framework to manage your Aiven for Apache Kafka clusters efficiently.

+By default, governance applies to the organization level, and admins can manually select specific services to be governed through the Apache Kafka governance settings.

 ## Impact of enabling governance

 - **Existing topics**: